Variational Quantum Eigensolver for Classification in Credit Sales Risk: Introduction

-The paper is organized as follows: in Sec.~\ref{lbl:sec:desision:model:iccs:2023:jw:ms} a decision problem is presented.
+The paper is organized as follows: in Sec.~\ref{lbl:sec:preliminaries:EC:2024:jw:ms} preliminary information about notation is given.
+We also give briefly sketch and outline information about quantum computations, especially we give definition about a quantum register notion and a elementary information about unitary and measurement operation.
+In Sec.~\ref{lbl:sec:desision:model:ec:2024:jw:ms} a decision problem is presented.
 It is shown that there are different types of variables with various ranges in the analyzed data set, so the normalization process has to be performed.
-There are also presented the results of classification with the use of classical models which are later compared with the output of the VQE method.
+There are also presented the results of classification with the use of classical models which are later compared with the output of the {VQE+SWAP-Test method}.
 We also analyze an entanglement presence in the used quantum register, because it influences a form of the ansatz circuit constructed in the VQE approach.
-Sec.~\ref{lbl:sec:class:with:vqe:technique:iccs:2023:jw:ms} is dedicated to the classification method based on the VQE approach and the SWAP-test.
+The proper form of the ansatz circuit, i.e. a shorter form, naturally enables faster simulations and shortens the process of learning.
+The limited depth of quantum circuits is very important to obtain a better accuracy for NISQ devices performing such circuits.
+Sec.~\ref{lbl:sec:class:with:vqe:technique:iccs:2023:jw:ms} is dedicated to the classification method based on the VQE approach and the SWAP-Test.
 There is also presented utilized quantum circuit at Sec.~\ref{lbl:vqe:for:class:and:analysis:iccs:2023:jw:ms} and its effectiveness calculated during a numerical simulation.
 The conclusions are situated in Sec.~\ref{lbl:sec:conclusions:iccs:2023:jw:ms}.
 The acknowledgments and bibliography are the last elements of this article.